ajulik1997/i14_laser/README.md

 iptables -A OUTPUT -o lo -j ACCEPT
 ```

-Additionally, we should all established sessions to communicate freely on the network:
+Additionally, we should allow all established sessions to communicate freely on the network:

 ```shell
 iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT